 Our community partners are not satisfied with merely pursuing their own development goals; they have also insisted that the Ghanaian government recognize and respect their aspirations.
 In pursuit of this goal, the four villages each designed a Community Vision Board (CVB).
 The CVB identifies a community’s top five goals and depicts several developmental projects that could help them achieve each goal.
 Communities have also identified stakeholders who may undermine or support their goals and develop comprehensive strategies to advocate with these stakeholders to achieve their goals.
 The CVBs have been converted into community development narratives that were incorporated in the current Medium-Term Plan of the Nkoranza South Municipal Assembly – a first in Brong Ahafo Region and possibly in all of Ghana.

 Short and Long-Term Impact

 Already, the FCAP has had a long-term impact on the well-being of the four communities.
-Through their weekly meetings and the newly acquired habit of collective action planning, our communities have healed internal political divides, reached out across ethnic lines to build a unified vision, and even prioritized for the first time the development imperatives of women.
-One community found through the FCAP process the courage to stand up to intimidation and trickery by a traditional chief who wants to expel them from their land.
+Through their weekly meetings and the newly acquired habit of collective action planning, our communities have healed internal political divides, reached out across ethnic lines to build a unified vision, and for the first time prioritized the development goals of women.
+Through the FCAP process, one community found the courage to stand up to intimidation and trickery by a traditional chief who wants to expel them from their land.
 Another began building its own infrastructure projects without waiting for external encouragement.

-And all four communities chose to resist the Ghana National Petroleum Company when it tried to conduct seismic testing on their land.
+All four of these original communities chose to resist the Ghana National Petroleum Company when it tried to conduct seismic testing on their land.